StockSharp/AlgoTrading/Designer/Gallery/Schemas/WPR_Level_Cross/README.md

 - Four comparison blocks build the two crossings out of the previous and the current reading against the two level constants.
 - Two more comparison blocks test the position against a zero constant, and each logical AND joins one crossing with its position guard.
 - Both modify blocks send market orders with the volume of one shared constant, and their own trades feed the protection block that carries the take profit and the stop loss.
-- The original protects the position with absolute price distances; the diagram uses percentages of the entry price instead, so the same numbers work on any instrument.
+- The diagram protects the position with percentages of the entry price, so the same values remain meaningful on any instrument.

 ## Usage